Visit Mammoth Lakes

 But first, a brief intro into Mammoth lakes

 Where is Mammoth Lakes, California?

-Mammoth Lakes is a small town that has grocery stores, outdoor stores, restaurants, shops, etc – so don’t worry about bringing all your food with you!
-You can easily stock up in Mammoth.
+Mammoth Lakes is a small town that has grocery stores, outdoor stores, restaurants, shops, etc – so don’t worry about bringing all your food with you.
 Gas however, is very expensive in Mammoth, so try to fuel up before reaching it, if you can.

 Mammoth Lakes Altitude